tchize/tchize.github.io/_pages/stomp-dos.md

 ## History of discovery

 This bug was discovered during a routine investigation of a bug with my colleagues.
-After multiple analysis, we came to the conclusion on of our client application was doing something fishy.
-We nailed the issue to an error recovery code that was not cleaning everything.
+After multiple analysis, we came to the conclusion that one of our client application was doing something fishy.
+We nailed the issue to an error recovery code on the client, made a fix, published the new version and "voilà".
+This could have stopped there in lots of company.

-After that, investigations came in on why a rogue client can put down one of our service when misbehaving.
+But one question remained: how on hell can a buggy client put down ou rest service.
+Did we do something wrong?
+The culprit was, you guess it, Spring.

-Once identified, the issue was immediatly raise to my company security manager.
-A workaround was designed and a report made for he Spring teams.
+Once identified, team escalated the issue immediately to security manager.
+A workaround was crafted and a report made for the Spring teams.
 Communication with VMWare team was quick, polite and very professional.
-Those guys are used to handling security issue and put the proper priority on fixing it.
+Those guys are used to handling security issue and put the proper priority on fixing it, congrats 👏👏👏.

+Now let's go for the yummy details 🔩.

 ## Overview

 In spring Framework, before 5.2.21 and 5.3.19, If you are exposing STOMP websockets using the Spring StompRelayMessageBroker, you are vulnerable to a simple DOS attack.
-By forcing the StompBrokerRelayMessageHandler to open multiple connections to the backend broker, you create permanent backend connection and sessions which are never reclaimed.
+By forcing the StompBrokerRelayMessageHandler to open multiple connections to the backend broker, you create permanent backend connections and sessions which are never reclaimed.
 In a few seconds, a browser client with little resources can overload your backend and bring it to a halt.
 The effect of the DOS remain event after the is closed.

-It's important to note that, despite CVE mentionning it requires authentication, it all depends on how you have setup your websocket.
+It's important to note that, despite CVE mentioning it requires authentication, it all depends on how you have setup your websocket.
-If your Websocket doesn't require authentication (eg it's a public api), exploitation of this issue does not require authentication.
+If your Websocket doesn't require authentication (eg it's a public news or quote api), exploitation of this issue does not require authentication.

 ## Are you vulnerable?